Resistors

 the current by a precise amount.
 From the outside, all resistors look

 more or less the same.
-As you can see in the top photo on this page,
+As you can see in the top photo on this page, and the one below,

 a resistor is a short, worm-like component with colored stripes on